 Pros and Cons of a Halo Setting

 The biggest appeal of a halo setting is that it complements the center stone well and makes your ring appear larger.
-“The halo setting is designed to accentuate the beauty of the center stone by adding size and brilliance in an affordable way,” says Rohan Agrawal, co-founder of Azeera Inc. “If the center and accent stones are two different colors, then the halo setting draws more focus towards the center stone.
+“The halo setting is designed to accentuate the beauty of the center stone by adding size and brilliance in an affordable way,” says Agrawal.
+“If the center and accent stones are two different colors, then the halo setting draws more focus toward the center stone.
 It enhances its visual appeal through a contrast of colors and brilliance.”

-While a halo setting will make a center diamond look larger (something that saves money on the actual stone), it’s not always the more budget-friendly option overall.
+While a halo setting will make a center diamond look larger (something that saves money on the actual stone), it’s not always the more budget-friendly option.
 “More metal and more gems mean that the style is more expensive compared to simpler designs, like solitaire or three stones,” Agrawal says.

 What to Look for in a Halo Setting

 • Are there certain cuts of diamonds that pair well with a halo setting?
-While any cut works with a halo, a round diamond is usually the most popular option for perfect symmetry.
-Agrawal also loves an emerald-cut center stone for a “stronger visual presence.”
-He explains, “The linear faceting of the emerald-cut has a pleasant contrast with round-shaped accent stones.”
+While any cut works with a halo, a round diamond is the most popular option.
+It creates perfect symmetry.
+Agrawal also loves an emerald-cut center stone for its visual impact.
+“The linear faceting of the emerald-cut has a pleasant contrast with round-shaped accent stones," he says.

 • Can other stones be used for a halo setting?
-You should keep in mind that halo settings don’t have to be made up of diamonds.
-Adam Patrick of A La Vieille Russie says that halo rings are great if you want to incorporate colored stones in your setting, adding, “Many halo rings have beautiful emeralds, pearls, or rubies as the center stone, which, design-wise, makes it more interesting.”
+Yes, halo rings are great if you want to incorporate colored stones in your setting.
+“Many halo rings have beautiful emeralds, pearls, or rubies as the center stone, which, design-wise, makes it more interesting," says Patrick.

 • How can I maximize the look of my halo setting?
 If you want a halo setting specifically to make your center stone look larger, Agrawal recommends choosing one with diamonds of the same quality (color, cut, and clarity) as the center stone.
 “A contrast would pronounce the differences between the center and accent stones and lose the desired effect,” he says.

-Special care should be taken with halo settings, as the smaller diamonds surrounding the larger stone are easier to fall out.
-Also, because of the shape of a halo and the way it creates an edge around the center stone, the setting makes it a little difficult to pair an engagement ring with a wedding band.
+Halo rings are more intricate due to the number of smaller diamonds around the main stone.
 “Ideally, with this kind of ring, you would want to get a wedding band made to fit around or under the engagement ring,” Patrick says.
 “If you don’t, the two will inevitably rub against one another, and over time, will wear away the gallery underneath.
 It’s an extra consideration, as you need to factor in that you will be repairing or replacing the wedding band at some point if you don’t have one made.”

 Anna Sheffield Round Grand Halo Rosette Ring